rossop/cad-refactoring-poc/README.md

 This project is licensed under the [MIT Licence](LICENCE).

 ## Acknowledgments
-Thanks to the CadQuery community for providing the tools and support for CAD modeling in Python.
+Thanks to the CadQuery community for providing the tools and support for CAD modelling in Python.